yesodweb/yesod-cookbook/Detailed-change-list.md

 Changes on the experimental new-subsite branch:

 * GHandler and GWidget are replaced entirely with HandlerT and WidgetT.
 We no longer have a modified `lift` function, since everything is a standard transformer.
 You need not (and in fact, can not) lift Handler function into a Widget.
-If you need to lift ResourceT actions into a Handler or Widget, use liftResourceT.
+    * If you need to lift ResourceT actions into a Handler or Widget, use liftResourceT.
+    * If you need to lift HandlerT actions into a Widget, use handlerToWidget.
+(Depending on how we go forward with the Handler typeclasses, we may provide liftHandler.)
 * Subsite creation has been overhauled entirely.
 Need a blog post on this.
 * Changed some Yesod typeclass functions: getLogger is now makeLogger. messageLogger, logLevel, gzipSettings have been removed.
 * toWaiApp no longer applies any middlewares.